 – Text Rolf Thomas, Jazz thing 125 (Germany)

 This is the first album vocalist Judi Silvano and guitarist Bruce Arnold released of their Electro-Acoustic Duo excursions.
-These Co-Compositions evolved in the moment and vary from calm Soundscapes to rock-ish energy.
+These Co-Compositions evolved “in the moment” and vary from calm soundscapes to a Rock-ish energy.
+The two composer/players explore together and create arrangements through sensitive improvisation, including two of Silvano’s compositions, with stunning results.
+This collaboration using electronics and word painting is ongoing.

 Label: Muse Eek Publishing